 In the 1980s and 90s, this part of the display mainly included alternating seven-ship and two-ship manoeuvres, the latter being performed by Reds 6 and 7, the Synchro Pair.
 More recently, the manoeuvres have alternated between five-ship manoeuvres by Reds 1-5 and more complex two- or four-ship manoeuvres either by Reds 6-9.

 The Red Arrows’ full show requires a 5,500ft cloud base.
 If the cloud base is lower than 5,500ft, but higher than 2,500ft, the team fly their “rolling show”, with looping manoeuvres removed or replaced by flatter ones.
-If the cloud base is lower than 2,500ft but higher than 1,000ft, they can fly the slightly more limited “flat show”, in which formation barrel rolls are also removed.
+If the cloud base is lower than 2,500ft but higher than 1,000ft, they can fly the even more limited “flat show”, in which formation barrel rolls are also removed or replaced.
 The team can switch between types of display mid-show to respond to changes in the conditions.
 Due to the frequent low cloud base in the UK, the Red Arrows have one of the most complete and entertaining flat shows of any jet aerobatic team.

 Coloured smoke is used throughout the display.
 All aircraft can generate five minutes of white smoke and one minute each of red and blue smoke.
 Smoke oil is carried in an external centreline smoke pod under the fuselage.